shreshth12/FlaskBlog/README.md

 Day - 3) Finally finished the login and registration page with full functionality.
 Login page is yet to be properly set up using a database engine.
 Learned how wt-forms in flask work and how we can use it to input data from the user and perform automatic validation checks.

+Day - 4) Working on my database.
+Created the database using sqlalchemy and created its user and posts structure.
+Will work on integrating it with the application tomorrow.